McLibel case: Libel charges

 In 1990, McDonald's brought libel proceedings against five London Greenpeace supporters, Paul Gravett, Andrew Clarke and Jonathan O'Farrell, as well as Steel and Morris, for distributing the sheet on the streets of London.
 This case followed past instances in which McDonald's threatened to sue more than fifty organisations for libel, including Channel 4 television and several major publications.
 In all such cases, the media outlets settled and apologised.

-Under English defamation law at the time, the defendant had to show that each disparaging statement made is substantively true.
+Under English defamation law at the time, the defendant had to show that each disparaging statement made was substantively true.
 This could be an expensive and time-consuming process.
 Gravett, Clarke and O'Farrell apologised as requested by McDonald's, but Steel and Morris chose to defend the case.

 The two were denied legal aid, as was policy for libel cases, despite having limited income.
 Thus, they had to represent themselves, though they received significant pro bono assistance, including from Keir Starmer.
 Steel and Morris called 180 witnesses, seeking to prove their assertions about food poisoning, unpaid overtime, misleading claims about how much McDonald's recycled, and "corporate spies sent to infiltrate the ranks of London Greenpeace".
 McDonald's spent several million pounds, while Steel and Morris spent £30,000; this disparity in funds meant Steel and Morris were not able to call all the witnesses they wanted, especially witnesses from South America who were intended to support their claims about McDonald's activities in that continent's rainforests.

 In its libel allegation, McDonald's asserted all claims in the pamphlet to be false.
 They found it difficult to support this position despite the indirectness of some of the claims.
 The case eventually became a media circus.
 McDonald's executives, including Ray Cesca, entered the witness box, enabling cross-examination by the defendants.

-In June 1995 McDonald's offered to settle the case (which "was coming up to its [tenth] anniversary in court") by donating a large sum of money to a charity chosen by the two.
+In June 1995, McDonald's offered to settle the case (which "was coming up to its [tenth] anniversary in court") by donating a large sum of money to a charity chosen by the two.
 They further specified they would drop the case if Steel and Morris agreed to "stop criticising McDonald's".
 Steel and Morris secretly recorded the meeting, in which McDonald's said the pair could criticise McDonald's privately to friends but must cease talking to the media or distributing leaflets.
 Steel and Morris wrote a letter in response saying they would agree to the terms if McDonald's ceased advertising its products and instead only recommended the restaurant privately to friends.